-- The Port awarded Eastside for-hire and E-Cab the airport service contract. - Passage of King County Ordinance 18338 updated insurance requirements for taxicabs, for-hire vehicles, and TNC endorsed vehicles. - Passage of King County Ordinance 18230 amended the appeal process for license denials, suspensions, revocations and civil penalties from the Board of Appeals to the Hearing Examiner's Office. - Seattle began implementing Ordinance 124968, regarding collective bargaining rights for for-hire drivers, by establishing Director's Rules to guide the process. - The Port established a one year pilot contract with three TNC's, adding designated waiting areas, and customer pick up areas at SeaTac International Airport. - KC Licensing office implemented customer service enhancements - Implemented credit card acceptance in the King County Licensing Office - Updated the County website to include customer service enhancements and "smartphone" friendly access. - Seattle increased the TNC per ride fee from \$0.10 to \$0.14. - Seattle awarded city medallions to the five county-only WAT owners, resulting in a total of 50 dual WAT medallions. - 2017: Seattle and the County launched the Transportation Regulation Improvement Project (TRIP) to develop a single city/county, consolidated system for handling for-hire licensing and regulations using an electronic, online system. - 55 new Seattle only Taxicab medallions awarded by lottery to existing/qualified drivers. - Approved the voluntary conversion of 13 regular for-hire vehicles to wheelchair accessible vehicles. - Launched a "Listening and Engagement Tour," aimed at reaching out to and meeting with local dispatch companies, medallion owners, drivers, special interest groups and other industry stakeholders, to better understand the state of the forhire industry, listen to and discuss changes that are desirable from the stakeholder/customer perspective, share ideas and concepts from the regulatory perspective, and to increase direct communication and accessibility between the industry and County/Seattle regulators.
+- The Port of Seattle awarded Eastside For-Hire Inc. the airport service contract. - Passage of King County Ordinance 18338 updated insurance requirements for taxicabs, for-hire vehicles, and TNC-endorsed vehicles. - Passage of King County Ordinance 18230 amended the appeal process for license denials, suspensions, revocations and civil penalties from the Board of Appeals to the Hearing Examiner's Office. - Seattle began implementing Ordinance 124968, regarding collective bargaining rights for forhire drivers, by establishing Director's Rules to guide the process. - The Port of Seattle established a one year pilot contract with three TNC's, adding designated waiting areas, and customer pick up areas at SeaTac International Airport. - KC Licensing office implemented customer service enhancements - Implemented credit card acceptance in the King County Licensing Office - Updated the County website to include customer service enhancements and "smartphone" friendly access. - Seattle increased the TNC per ride fee from \$0.10 to \$0.14. - Seattle awarded city medallions to the five County-Only WAT owners, resulting in a total of 50 Dual WAT medallions.

+2017: Seattle and the County launched the Transportation Regulation Improvement Project (TRIP) to develop a single city/county, consolidated system for handling for-hire licensing and regulations using an electronic, online system.

+55 new Seattle only Taxicab medallions awarded by lottery to existing/qualified drivers.